 Before you click the Create map button, you can review the information on the previous tabs by clicking Back.

-Create a new empty map with Field Maps Designer by completing the following steps:
+Create a map from a template by completing the following steps:

 The Maps page appears.

-The Name and save your map page appears.
+The Configure and save your map tab appears.

 When mobile workers view the map in Field Maps, this is the title that displays.

-The map and layers (if added) are created and added as items to your organization.
+The map is created and added as an item to your organization.
 The Forms page appears where you can begin building the forms used for data collection.
 You can also configure the map for use in the field and share the map with mobile workers.

 Create a map with Map Viewer or ArcGIS Pro